guntherbensch/repframe/README.md

 The `repframe` command applies a few default assumptions.
 Use the following options in case your analysis makes different assumptions.

 <ins>Tests for statistical significance</ins>: The command applies two-sided *t*-tests to define which *p*-values imply statistical significance.
 These tests may apply different significance levels to the original results (`siglevel_orig(#)`) and to the robustness results (`siglevel(#)`).
-If the related *p*-values inputted via the options `pval(varname)` and `pval_orig(varname)` are based on one-sided tests, these *p*-values need to be multiplied by two so as to make them correspond to a two-sided test.
+If the related *p*-values retrieved via the options `pval(varname)` and `pval_orig(varname)` are based on one-sided tests, these *p*-values need to be multiplied by two so as to make them correspond to a two-sided test.
 If no information on *p*-values is available, the command derives the missing *p*-value information applying the *t*-test formula.
-Depending on which additional information is available, this may done based on *t*/*z*-scores (`zscore(varname)` and `zscore_orig(varname)`), on standard errors (`se(varname)` and `se_orig(varname)`) and degrees of freedom (`df(varname)` and `df_orig(varname)`), or on standard errors assuming a normal distribution.
+Depending on which additional information is available, this may be done based on *t*/*z*-scores (`zscore(varname)` and `zscore_orig(varname)`), on standard errors (`se(varname)` and `se_orig(varname)`) and degrees of freedom (`df(varname)` and `df_orig(varname)`), or on standard errors assuming a normal distribution.
 Remember that the latter may not always be appropriate, for example with small samples or when estimations have few degrees of freedom because they account for survey sampling, e.g. via the Stata command `svy:`.
 Conversely, if input data on *p*-values is based on other distributional assumptions than normality, the formula may not correctly derive standard errors.
 It is therefore recommended to specify both the information on *p*-values and on standard errors, and to consider the implications if non-normality is assumed in either the original or robustness analysis.

 <ins>Units in which effect sizes are measured</ins>: The command assumes that effect sizes of original results and robustness results are measured in the same unit.
 If this is not the case, for example because one is measured in log terms and the other is not, use the option `sameunits(varname)`.
 This option requires a numerical variable **varname** containing the observation-specific binary information on whether the two are measured in the same unit (1=yes) or not (0=no).

 <ins>Original analysis to be included as one robustness analysis path</ins>: The command assumes that the original analysis is not to be included as one analysis path in the multiverse robustness analysis.
 Otherwise specify the option `orig_in_multiverse(1)`.
 Then, the original result is incorporated in the computation of the two [variation indicators](#the-reproducibility-and-replicability-indicators).
-Irrespective of whether the original analysis is included as one robustness analysis path or not, the dataset should only include the information on the original analysis in the variables inputted via the options ending with *_orig*, and not as a separate robustness analysis path.
+Irrespective of whether the original analysis is included as one robustness analysis path or not, the dataset should only include the information on the original analysis in the variables imported via the options ending with *_orig*, and not as a separate robustness analysis path.

 ## Required input data structure